Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

     These files will be generated if not already existed, using the values specified in `knownClientsFile` and `knownServersFile`.

-    A config sample for `TOFU` trust mode is:
+    A configuration sample for `TOFU` trust mode is:

     ```json
     "sslConfig" : {